 Prepare your warm clothes if you are going to visit Venice at Christmas.
 You should bring a thick jacket (waterproof, if possible), several sweaters, a hat, gloves and a scarf.
 The coldest ones should also bring a thermal T-shirt.

 Footwear should be comfortable, waterproof and warm.
-In any case, it is a good idea to bring a pair of wellington boots just in case.
+In any case, it is a good idea to bring a pair of wellies just in case.

 Advantages of traveling to Venice at Christmas

-Despite the weather, Venice remains a very attractive destination for Christmas.
+Despite the weather, Venice is still a very attractive destination for Christmas.
 The advantages go beyond the price drop on flights and hotels and will be felt during your stay.

 For starters, the atmosphere you will find at Christmas is much less touristy.
 It is the Venetians who will fill the streets and enjoy all the events, something that in summer in Venice is almost impossible to find.

 This smaller number of tourists brings another important advantage: avoiding the huge queues to enter the main tourist attractions.
-Thus, you will be able to stroll through St. Mark's, visit the basilica or the Doge's Palace without large crowds.
+Thus, you will be able to walk around St. Mark's, visit St. Mark's Basilica or the Doge's Palace without huge crowds.